StarCodes2/alx-backend/0x03-queuing_system_in_js/README.md

 - **5-publisher.js**: Sends messages to the channel subscribed to in 5-subscriber.js.
 - **6-job_creator.js**: Creates a job using Kue.
 - **6-job_processor.js**: Creates a job processor.
+- **7-job_creator.js**: Creates multiple jobs to a queue from an array of data.
+- **7-job_processor.js**: Creates a processor that processes all the jobs in the queue.